Dairsie

-Dairsie, or Osnaburgh, is a village and parish in north-east Fife, Scotland.
+Dairsie, or Osnaburgh (Scottish Gaelic: Dàirsidh), is a village and parish in north-east Fife, Scotland.
 It is 3 mi south-southwest of Leuchars Junction, and 3 mi east-northeast of Cupar on the A91 Stirling to St Andrews road.
 The village grew out of two smaller settlements (called Dairsiemuir and Osnaburgh), and developed principally around the industry of weaving.
 Since the late twentieth century it has become a dormitory settlement for nearby towns.

 The village may have derived its name of Osnaburgh from weaving osnaburg, a coarse linen or cotton, originally imported from Osnabrück in Germany.

 The civil parish has a population of 387 (in 2011).

 Local businesses include a small Village Shop and Post Office, a Petrol Station and Garage (also selling second hand vehicles) and The Dairsie Inn, recently trading as Rumbledethumps Restaurant but currently closed.

 It has a small locals bar, a conservatory restaurant and a small function room / additional restaurant.

 Historic buildings

 Dairsie Bridge, 1 mi south of the village, dates from the early sixteenth century, although it has been modified since.
 Nearby Dairsie Castle (now restored) dates from the early seventeenth century, and was briefly the residence of John Spottiswoode (1565–1639), Archbishop of St Andrews.
-King James VI stayed at Dairsie Castle following his escape from the Raid of Ruthven in June 1583.